-  Rub the turkey down, to make sure that the oil and seasonings all over.
+- Rub the turkey down to make sure the oil and seasonings coat the entire turkey.

-  Now take the remaining vegetables & etc, and toss them in the slow cooker.
+- Now take the remaining vegetables and aromatics and toss them in the slow cooker.

-  Drizzle the vegetables & etc, with 1 tbsp of olive oil.
+- Drizzle the vegetables with 1 tbsp of olive oil.

-  Serve & enjoy the most juiciest turkey ever!
+- Serve & enjoy the juiciest turkey ever!

 - If your turkey is a bit too large, cover the top of the slow cooker and the turkey with aluminum foil.